snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 - Redis
 - Background workers
 ## Shuttle
-[Shuttle](https://www.shuttle.dev/) is one of the more unique providers, it's made entirely for rust.
-You can manage most of your deployment from your source code.
-Add the `#[shuttle_runtime::main]` attribute to you main function and shuttle will take care of the rest.
+[Shuttle](https://www.shuttle.dev/) is one of the more unique providers, it's made entirely for rust, with an emphasis on managing resources in the source code.
+Add the `#[shuttle_runtime::main]` attribute to you main function to create a vm.

 ```rust
 use axum::{routing::get,Router};